-Building Thermal Insulation Market size is likely to reach USD 31 billion by 2026; according to a new research report by Global Market Insights, Inc.
+Building Thermal Insulation Market size is estimated to exceed USD 45 billion by 2032, according to the recent research report by Global Market Insights Inc.

 Get more details on this report - Request Free Sample PDF

-Browse key industry insights spread across 700 pages with 713 market data tables and 55 figures & charts from the report, “Building Thermal Insulation Market Size By Material (Open Cell Materials/Wool Insulation [Glass Wool, Stone Wool], Closed Cell Materials/Plastic Foams [Expanded Polystyrene, Extruded Polystyrene, Polyurethanes]), By Application (Wall Insulation [Internal Wall, External Wall, Air Cavity Wall], Roof Insulation [Flat Roof, Pitch Roof], Floor Insulation), By End-use (Residential, Commercial, Industrial), Industry Analysis Report, Regional Outlook, Growth Potential, Price Trend, Competitive Market Share & Forecast, 2020 – 2026” in detail along with the table of contents:
+Browse key industry insights spread across 700 pages with 713 market data tables and 55 figures & charts from the report, “Building Thermal Insulation Market Size By Material (Open Cell Materials/Wool Insulation [Glass Wool, Stone Wool], Closed Cell Materials/Plastic Foams [Expanded Polystyrene, Extruded Polystyrene, Polyurethanes]), By Application (Wall Insulation [Internal Wall, External Wall, Air Cavity Wall], Roof Insulation [Flat Roof, Pitch Roof], Floor Insulation), By End-use (Residential, Commercial, Industrial), COVID-19 Impact Analysis, Regional Outlook, Growth Potential, Price Trends, Competitive Landscape & Forecast, 2023 - 2032” in detail along with the table of contents:

 Europe to emerge as a hotspot for building thermal insulation companies

 Europe building thermal insulation market is anticipated to surpass USD 12 billion by 2032.
 Ambitious environmental goals and carbon emission policies will complement industry expansion.
 Government bodies are urging homeowners to replace fossil gas boilers with more sustainable alternatives.
 According to a study conducted by the Buildings Performance Institute Europe (BPIE), home insulation is one of the most promising means to reduce energy use and energy bills in the region.
 Furthermore, growing efforts to reduce dependence on Russian gas will increase the need for insulating homes.

 New product developments to garner industry expansion